AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/adv-calc-columns.md

 To create this type of calculated column, we need to know:

 * The table on which you would like to create this column
-* The field which identifies the owner of the events (i.e., `owner\_id` in the example)
+* The field which identifies the owner of the events (`owner\_id` in the example)
-* The value field which you would like to see the difference between for each sequential event (i.e., `timestamp` in this example)
+* The value field which you would like to see the difference between for each sequential event (`timestamp` in this example)

 [back to top](#top)